top of page

 • 4 min read

-In 2025, artificial intelligence isn’t just augmenting cybersecurity — it’s redefining it.
-Red teams (ethical hackers who simulate attacks) and blue teams (defenders who detect and respond) are increasingly powered by AI systems capable of automating, scaling, and optimizing their operations.
+In 2026, artificial intelligence isn’t just augmenting cybersecurity — it’s redefining it.
+Red teams (ethical hackers who simulate attacks) and blue teams (defenders who detect and respond) are increasingly powered by AI systems.
+These systems automate, scale, and optimize operations.

 The result?
-A faster, smarter, and more adaptive cybersecurity ecosystem — but one that’s also more complex and risk-prone.
+A faster, smarter, and more adaptive cybersecurity ecosystem.
+However, this complexity also introduces new risks.
 This post explores how AI empowers both sides of the security equation, the emerging purple team collaborations that unite them, and the governance needed to keep innovation secure.

 How AI Empowers Blue Teams (Defense)